Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rATcozDE25c,823.1223,839.8723666666667.md

 ### Transcript

-> was cool what are the community managers favorite dinosaurs so mine is the archaeopteryx and snoots is uh i mean the dude's vanilla as [ __ ] all right like he's like stegosaurus or a velociraptor
+> was cool what are the community managers favorite dinosaurs so mine is the archaeopteryx and snoots is uh i mean the dude's vanilla as [ __ ] all right like he's like stegosaurus or a velociraptor boring is the poison gas going to be